MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

 ### NDVI:
-This tutorial shows how to use Image Sequencer (https://publiclab.org/image-sequencer) to take two DIY multispectral images (one infrared, one visible light) and composite them into an NDVI image (https://publiclab.org/ndvi)
+This [you tube tutorial](https://www.youtube.com/watch?v=RHaiVjPPvMc) shows how to use Image Sequencer (https://publiclab.org/image-sequencer) to take two DIY multispectral images (one infrared, one visible light) and composite them into an NDVI image (https://publiclab.org/ndvi)
 ### NDVI (NIR and Red) with Color Bar:
 The Image Sequence processing steps used to process NDVI images are shown below.
 Steps include: 1) Choose file #1 (NIR image), 2)Choose file #2 (Red band image), 3)blend, 4) NDVI (red), 5) Colormap (greyscale).